pacificclimate/crmprtd/docs/bulk_operations.md

 ### Getting Help

-- Use `--list-networks` to see available networks
+- Use `--list_networks` to see available networks
-- Use `--dry-run` to preview operations without execution
+- Use `--dry_run` to preview operations without execution
 - Use `-D` diagnostic mode to test without database commits
 - Check log files for detailed error information